jina-ai/docs/chapters/envs.rst

 =====================================

 .. meta::
-   :description: A list of environment variables that ``jina`` respects during runtime.
+   :description: A list of environment variables that ``jina`` uses during runtime.
    :keywords: Jina, environment variables

-Here is the list of environment variables that ``jina`` respects during runtime.
+Here is the list of environment variables that ``jina`` uses during runtime.

 .. note::
     These enviroment variables must be set **before** starting ``jina`` or before any ``import jina`` in Python.
 Changing the variables while ``jina`` is running may result in unexpected result and exceptions.